Last Updated: June 9, 2026

 This is why early development is often referred to as a “critical window” for long-term health.

-What Disorders Are Linked to Epigenetics?
+What Disorders and Diseases Are Linked to Epigenetics?

 Epigenetic mechanisms have been implicated in a wide range of diseases.
 While they are rarely the sole cause, they often interact with genetic predisposition and environmental factors to influence disease risk.